 How an ADHD Person’s Partner Feels

-You could sometimes question if your spouse loves you if you’re dating someone with ADHD.
+If you’re dating someone with ADHD, you might occasionally question whether your spouse truly loves you.
 That’s because they could sometimes have mood swings.
 They shower you with affection one day and then decide they don’t feel like doing anything the next.
 Among the unpleasant behaviors shown by a spouse with ADHD are:

 You could have to do the majority of the task from home as the accountable partner.
 Doing everything will make you feel overwhelmed, which can lead to frequent arguments with your spouse.
 You may feel the following in the relationship: